mrhooverUCSC/Rocket-Patrol---Custom-Mod/README.txt

   Random value of 0 or 1 at intilization: If 1, moves to the right, flips the sprite, and resets on the right side.
 Alter Spaceship - 20 Points
   Moves faster, smaller ship, higher score.
 Moves at the lowest position of the 4 ships.
+Time Gain On Hit - 20 Points
+  Adds 3000ms to the clock on every kill

 Progress:
 double check the timer